 Please note: You will need to pack a smaller overnight bag for your trip to Gubei Watertown.
 Main luggage will be left in safe storage at the hotel in Beijing and picked up on your return.

-Destination Information Temple of Heaven - Set in a 267-hectare park surrounded by a long wall and with a gate at each compass point, the Temple of Heaven is absolutely unique.
+Temple of Heaven - Set in a 267-hectare park surrounded by a long wall and with a gate at each compass point, the Temple of Heaven is absolutely unique.
 It is one of the most perfect examples of Ming architecture, created as a place of worship for the Emperors, who would ask for prosperity, longevity and good harvest for the people.
-Walking through the park we will see the many groups of local people that gather here every day to sing folk songs, practice Tai-Chi and sword dancing, play chess or just come to sit and chat.

 Great Wall of China - Originally built under the first Emperor of China, Qin Shi Huang, the Great Wall of China is the country's most iconic sight.
 Snaking through the northern countryside from the Gobi Desert in the west into the Bohai Sea in the east, the Great Wall of China is the longest wall in the world and was used as a fortification against northern nomadic tribes.
 The current structure dates back to the Ming Dynasty - over 700 years old.

-Day 4: The Great Wall
+Day 5: The Great Wall Meals: B, L

-Meals included: Breakfast, Lunch

 Rise early to transfer to the Jinshanling section of the Great Wall.
 Jinshanling is much less frequented by tourists than other parts of the Wall.
 The stark, yet magnificent surroundings allow you to put yourself in the shoes of those who walked this incredible edifice hundreds of years ago.
-This once-in-alifetime trek on the Jinshanling section of the Great Wall will last 4-5 hours, depending on the speed and capability of the group.
+This once-in-a-lifetime trek on the Jinshanling section of the Great Wall will last 4-5 hours, depending on the speed and capability of the group.
 You will need to be able to complete the whole trek as the route does not have any pick-up points mid-way.
-The walk features some extremely steep steps of different heights so it

-can be tricky to maintain a pace or routine.
+The walk features some extremely steep steps of different heights so it can be tricky to maintain a pace or routine.
 There are also many walkways where the wall has fallen away giving way to sheer drops which require extra care whilst walking.
 Underfoot, the pathway is rocky and largely unmaintained; it is strongly advised that you wear sturdy footwear with ankle support if needed.
 After trekking through the dramatic landscapes and rugged terrain, drive 3 hours back to Beijing where you will have the evening at leisure.

-Please note, today's lunch may be a packed lunch Destination Information Jinshanling Great Wall - Located north east of Beijing, the Jinshanling Section of the Great Wall snakes through stunning mountain scenery and offers panoramic views over the neighbouring countryside.
+Please note, today's lunch may be a packed lunch.

+Jinshanling Great Wall - Located north east of Beijing, the Jinshanling Section of the Great Wall snakes through stunning mountain scenery and offers panoramic views over the neighbouring countryside.
 This Ming Dynasty section of the Great Wall offers one of the most breathtaking walks.

-Day 5: Beijing - Xian Meals included: Breakfast, Lunch, Dinner Today, fly 2 hours to Xian.
+Day 6: Beijing - Xian Meals: B, L, D

+Today, board a bullet train to Xian, approx 5 hours in second class soft seats.
 On arrival, explore the Muslim Quarter, Xian's Islamic centre, where there are a myriad of small food stalls selling ample mouth-watering dishes.
 Have a traditional Xian dinner this evening and enjoy an evening at leisure, possibly soaking up the atmosphere at lively Defu Lane.

-Destination Information Xian - Xian has long played a pivotal role in China's extensive history and has been a thriving hub for cultural exchange, economic trade as well as national politics for centuries.
+Xian - Xian has long played a pivotal role in China's extensive history and has been a thriving hub for cultural exchange, economic trade as well as national politics for centuries.
 Home to some of China's most ancient sights, diverse architecture and delicious fares, Xian is a must-see destination.

 Muslim Quarter - The Muslim Quarter is the hub of Xian's Islamic community and is home to many stalls selling a myriad of snack foods, a trove of silks and fabrics, and delightful oriental knick-knacks.